 Memorizing Bible verses has been somewhat of a trial as well.
 I can usually remember fragments, ideas, and phrases, but to put them all together correctly has been difficult for me.
 However, for some reason, there is a verse that has always been ingrained in my mind since I was young.
 “May the words from my mouth and the thoughts from my heart be acceptable to you, O LORD, my rock and my defender.”
 Psalm 19:14.
 I learned it one year at Bible camp and it’s been special to me ever since.

 There is a verse that has struck me lately as one that is definitely worth memorizing.
 It also deals with our thoughts.
 “Fix your thoughts on what is true, and honorable, and right, and pure, and lovely, and admirable.
 Think about things that are excellent and worthy of praise.”
 Philippians 4:8.
-Up until now, I would’ve been lying if I said that I had spent time thinking about a verse that tells us to put thought into what we are thinking about!
+Up until now, I would have been lying if I said that I had spent time thinking about a verse that tells us to put thought into what we are thinking about!
 On its surface, one may read it and automatically picture people frolicking and skipping in meadows full of wildflowers acting as if life is perfect.
 However, there is much more to this verse.
 Through His Word, we are being told that what we think about is completely in our control.
 Wait, what?
 Aren’t we held captive to the thoughts that enter our mind?
 No, I don’t actually believe that, but I would also be willing to bet that most, if not all of us, have been heard to utter sentences similar to this: “I can’t stop thinking about it.” or “I can’t sleep because I can’t turn my mind off.”
 I admit to making both of these statements in the past.
 But aren’t statements like this another way of saying that our thoughts control us?
 Okay, can I just say in a loving, Christ-like fashion, “Knock.
 It.
 Off!”?
 Friends, we are in control of our thoughts!
 We read in 2 Corinthians 10:5b, “…and take every thought captive to obey Christ,” Other versions say to “take prisoner, take hold of, and capture.”
 Any way one looks at it, the Bible is telling us to take strong action concerning the thoughts we allow ourselves to think!
 I’m boldly saying it’s a decision.
 When things get hard, we often decide it’s not worth trying anymore.
 But, can I encourage you to not give up on thinking thoughts that are acceptable to God?
-I firmly believe that making a decision to stop thinking thoughts that God isn’t the author of, and deliberately changing them to a prayer or an image of something positive is something we can succeed in by acting with resolve, perseverance, and prayer.
+I firmly believe that making a decision to stop thinking thoughts that God isn’t the author of, and deliberately changing them to a prayer or an image of something positive is something we successfully do by acting with resolve, perseverance, and prayer.

 What kinds of thoughts am I referring to?
 The simple answer is: Thoughts that aren’t true, honorable, right, pure, lovely, or admirable – just like the verse says.
 The more specific answer would be: negative thoughts about ourselves, thoughts concerning temptations and sin, thoughts about regrets of the past, and fretting about possible future situations.
 These are the things that can keep us up at night.

 1. Negative thoughts about ourselves.
-Just think about what your life might start to look like if you would see yourself in the truth of God’s perspective of you instead of your feelings about yourself.
+Just think about what your life might start to look like if you would see yourself in the truth of God’s perspective instead of your feelings about yourself.
 If that means you would benefit from having Stuart Smalley moments of audibly repeating, “I’m good enough, I’m smart enough and doggone it, people like me,” into a mirror, then so be it.
 (If you aren’t familiar with that Saturday Night Live reference, sorry. 🙂 Check YouTube!)
 God created you, and God is good at what He does.
 Therefore, your thoughts about yourself should be limited to truth.
 What God says about you is truth.
 What your emotions and feelings say about you?
 Not so much.